Constitutional Issues, Midwest

 Opinion: Federal tactics in Chicago ignite fears over First Amendment, due process rights

-A 15-year-old U.S. citizen was detained by Immigration and Customs Enforcement agents on the East Side of Chicago this week.
+A 15-year-old U.S. citizen was detained by Immigration and Customs Enforcement agents on the East Side of Chicago in October.
 He was never booked, read his rights or allowed to contact his mother for five hours.
-The boy was taken for allegedly throwing an egg at a Border Control agent as neighbors gathered to protest the military-style tactics being used outside their homes.
+He was taken for allegedly throwing an egg at a Border Control agent as neighbors gathered to protest the military-style tactics being used outside their homes.
 He was eventually released without charges.

 I was in a “Know Your Rights” training when I heard what happened.
 The irony wasn’t lost on me.
 I had logged on to learn what protections my own Moroccan-born sons who are naturalized U.S. citizens have if they are stopped by agents.
 I never imagined that understanding how to talk to immigration authorities would be something I’d have to teach my American children.

 But this is Chicago in 2025.
-Over the past month, ICE and Border Patrol have conducted sweeping operations that federal officials insist are targeting people with serious criminal records.
-Yet reporting by local news outlets and the Associated Press tells a different, more troubling story of agents aggressively targeting communities and people based on how they look, of using chemical munitions and rubber bullets against anyone who disagrees or is watching.
+For two months, ICE and Border Patrol conducted sweeping operations that federal officials insist are targeting people with serious criminal records.
+Yet reporting by ReutersThe Washington Post, and the Associated Press tells a different, more troubling story of agents aggressively targeting communities and people based on how they look, of using chemical munitions and rubber bullets against anyone who disagrees or is watching.

-A group of media organizations filed suit this month accusing federal officers of targeting reporters and peaceful protesters, alleging “a pattern of extreme brutality” that violates the First Amendment.
-A federal judge agreed there was sufficient cause to intervene and issued a 14-day restraining order that bars federal agents from using riot-control weapons on journalists.
+A group of media organizations filed suit in October accusing federal officers of targeting reporters and peaceful protesters, alleging “a pattern of extreme brutality” that violates the First Amendment.
+A federal judge agreed there was sufficient cause to intervene and issued a 14-day restraining order that barred federal agents from using riot-control weapons on journalists or protestors.
+An appellate court subsequently ruled in favor of the government, and in early December, the media groups dropped the lawsuit.The fact that courts are imposing restraining orders and injunctive relief indicates there is at least a plausible showing that constitutional rights may be at risk, which a Human Rights Watch report found.
+The group called on congressional Department of Homeland Security oversight committees to hold public hearings to examine agents’ excessive use of force and to consider legislative remedies to strengthen oversight and accountability of immigration enforcement operations.

 Protestors carry signs during a march in North Chicago on Sept.
 20, 2025.
 (Photo by Matt Brady for GJR)